-As discussed above, TL alignment is connected with NH 114 A by several rural roads.
-Thus for the purpose of transmission line construction these existing roads would be used for approaching the tower footing.
+There are a number of other district roads which cut these alignments.
+Thus for the purpose of construction these existing roads would be used for approaching the tower footing.
 However in case at some of the tower location there are issues with regards to access the construction vehicle would ply over the agricultural field and no access road would be constructed.
-Accessibility map of the transmission line alignment is depicted in Figure 3.2.
+Accessibility maps for three transmission line alignments are presented in Figure 3.4, Figure 3.5 and Figure 3.6.

-Figure 3.1 Administrative Setting of LILO of 132 kV DC 3 Ph.
-Dumka-Deoghar Transmission line
+Figure 3.1 Administrative Setting of Irba- Kanke TL Alignment